Mayor's message - 9 October 2018

-Please have your say on this important plan by 2 November on our public exhibition page.
+Please have your say on this important plan by 2 November.

 With the weather warming up, there are some exciting events happening in Ku-ring-gai.
 Our free Twilight Concert is on next Saturday night between 5pm and 8pm at Wahroonga Park.
 This year’s concert will be reliving the tunes of the 1990s, so if you’re a Prince or Spice Girls fan, this is sure to please!
 Please bring a picnic and low folding chair, or buy dinner from the stall holders at the venue.

 At the Wildflower Garden, there is a special one-off performance of the children’s classic The Wizard of Oz on Saturday 13 October between 11am and 12 noon.
-This enchanting tale is perfect for children aged 5-12; there are some tickets still available on The Wizard of Oz webpage.
+This enchanting tale is perfect for children aged 5-12; there are some tickets still available.